The great thing about affiliate marketing is that you don’t need any pre-existing experience or (technical) know-how to get started.

 “Great content” is a bit of vague which many websites don’t really explain in too much detail.
 You might already know that you need it to rank in Google, but how do you define it?

 Simply put, you can understand it as in-depth content that’s better than whoever is ranking on page 1 of Google.
 Better here can mean better written, more engaging (e.g., through embedded video’s, images, and tables), better researched, or a combination of these three.

 Believe you me: it can take a pretty long time to be able to consistently product great content.
-I sometimes look back at the things I published years ago and am shocked with which I then thought passed for really good content.
+I sometimes look back at the things I published years ago and am shocked with what I then thought passed for really good content.

 After reaching this some of other resources I recommend in that handbook, it’s just a matter of writing a ton.
 You’ll slowly but steadily get better.